By 2019, every new Volvo will run on batteries (well, kinda)

 Also note that Volvo isn't saying that all new models made from 2019 on will be fully electric.
 Rather, they'll be electrified, which can include mild hybrid propulsion systems as well as plug-in hybrids.

-That being said, it's still a very bold move--one that's in keeping with Volvo's image of being environmentally conscious, and one that's also in line with China's aggressive goals for electric car adoption.
+That being said, it's still a very bold move—one that's in keeping with Volvo's environmentally conscious image, and one that's also in line with China's aggressive goals for electric car adoption.
 (Volvo is now owned by Geely, one of China's largest automakers.)

 And as part of the announcement, Volvo says that it plans to introduce a total of five fully electric vehicles between 2019 and 2021.
 Three of those will be sold under the Volvo nameplate, with the other two sold as Polestar models.
 Polestar is Volvo's performance division, which is being given its own branded lineup.